microsoft/playwright/docs/api.md

     - `'domcontentloaded'` - consider operation to be finished when the `DOMContentLoaded` event is fired.
     - `'load'` - consider operation to be finished when the `load` event is fired.
     - `'networkidle'` - consider operation to be finished when there are no network connections for at least `500` ms.
-- returns: <[Promise]<[null]|[Response]>> Promise which resolves to the main resource response.
+- returns: <[Promise]<[null]|[Response]>>

+Returns the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.
 If can not go forward, resolves to `null`.

 Navigate to the next page in history.